 If you’re looking for the most authentically down experience while you sleep, Bluestone has the topper for you.
 With 4 inches of loft and filled with 5% down, 95% duck feathers, you’ll feel like you’re sleeping on a total-body down pillow.
 This topper has the ability to completely transform your mattress, and though you’re spending more on this topper than most others on this list, the money invested will pay off big time.
 The only problem?
 You’ll never want to get out of bed in the morning.

 This is far and away the most expensive mattress topper on this list, but for good reason.
 Pillow-top mattresses are wildly popular because you get the firmness of your mattress, but you still have a similar experience as sleeping on a down mattress topper.
 And, if you think you haven’t heard of Birch, think again; its parent company is Helix, known for having a huge variety of mattresses and a Sleep Quiz to help you navigate those mattresses.
 So, you’ve got brand recognition and trust, but you’ve also got an incredibly comfortable, high quality, and natural mattress topper.
 Birch is named for the birch wool it uses in its products, so you can feel even better knowing you’re purchasing a product that’s made with natural materials, too.

 Still need to spice up your bedroom – so you can get some sleep?
 Ditch the mattress topper altogether and try some of the best mattresses.
 And if you’re familiar with our curated deals page and you’ve been following our sleep content on The Manual, you likely know we love giving you a good deal and helping you sleep better in the process.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.

-- Gifts for Mom for the holiday season — that she’ll actually use
+- Gifts for mom for Mother’s Day — that she’ll actually use